joernwell/large-jsonb-demo/Readme.md

 - **Batch Processing**: Enables bulk storage of JSON data in user-defined batches.
 - **Curl with adjustable parameters**: Call with `curl`.
 The number of entries and the bulk size can be passed as parameters.

+## Prerequisites

+Before you can run the JSON Generator Service, ensure you have the following installed:

+- **Java Development Kit (JDK) 21**: This project requires JDK 21.
+- **Apache Maven**: The project uses Maven for dependency management and build automation.
+- **Docker and Docker Compose**: Docker is required to run PostgreSQL as a containerized service for the application’s database.
+Make sure Docker Compose is also installed (often included with Docker Desktop).

+Once these prerequisites are installed, you’re ready to proceed with building and running the application.

 ## Getting Started

 **1. Clone the Repository**